 Hello Fort Myers Beach, San Carlos Island and surrounding areas!

-If you are interested in more holiday fire safety information or any other services offered by the Fort Myers Beach Fire Department, please contact us at (239) 590-4200, email us at Info@FMBFire.org, or visit us on the web at www.FMBFire.org.
+To receive more information on our Emergency Medical Services, or any other services offered by the Fort Myers Beach Fire Department please contact us at (239) 590-4200, email us at Info@FMBFire.org, or visit us on the web at www.FMBFire.org.
 You can also subscribe to the Fire Chief’s “Scoop” to stay up to date on weekly activity.

-Happy holidays and make it a safe season!
+Thank you for your support and make it a safe day!